gitGNU/gnu_kenozooid/doc/hacking/us.rst

 ^^^^^^^^^^^^
 The diver removes buddy data from logbook file.

-.. _hk-analysis:
+.. _hk-us-analysis:

 Data Analysis
 -------------
-The analyst runs code (script, program) to analyze dive and dive profile data.
-The code can be parameterised.
+The analyst runs script to analyze dive and dive profile data.
+The script can have arguments.

 .. _planning: